cap-js/docs/guides/databases.md

 By default, when deploying data models to SQL databases, all entities become SQL tables and all views become SQL views.

-CAP doesn't perform SQL specific semantic checks or checks related to database system specific limitations.
+CAP doesn't perform SQL-specific semantic checks or checks specific limitations related to the database system.
-Thus the deployment can fail with respective error messages coming from the database even for a valid CDS model.
+That means, even for a valid CDS model, the deployment can fail with respective error messages coming from the database.

 ### Influencing Persistence Mapping